 By their very nature city cars aren’t generally packed with power, what they do have is enough to get you where you need to go.
 The Kia Picanto is powered by a choice of two petrol engines.
 First up is the entry level 1.0 litre, 3-cylinder MPi engine.
 This offers maximum torque of 95Nm at 3,500rpm and 65 bhp.
 Of course, this is not the quickest car you will find and it will take you from 0-100 km/h in 14 seconds.
 The second available engine is a 1.25 litre MPi, what this offers is 120Nm of torque at 4,000rpm and 84 bhp.
 This will take you from 0-100 km/h in about 12 seconds.
 Of course, most people who opt for any type of city car already know that they’re buying this for ease of city access – not for constant long journeys.

-The Picanto is great at soaking up bumps and minor road imperfections because of the way its suspension is set up.
+The Picanto is good at soaking up bumps and minor road imperfections because of the way its suspension is set up - however, once the terrain gets a little rougher than normal, you do notice a bounce.
 This softer suspension means more body roll in corners though and the steering could do with giving more feedback.
 Apart from that the car is easy to park and three point turns are incredibly simple in it.

 If you take that 1.0 litre engine onto the motorway you will be greeted by the sounds of an engine under pressure.
 Getting up to 120 km/h takes a long time and the noise from the effort is very loud.
 The 1.25 litre engine is much more able for it.
 The car also takes in a fair bit of wind noise and when it is gusty you really notice crosswinds.